kevkatam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 2-hellofile display the content of the /etc/passwd file.
-The script 3-twofiles display the content of /etc/passwd and /etc/hosts The script 4-lastlines display the last 10 lines of /etc/passwd
+The script 3-twofiles display the content of /etc/passwd and /etc/hosts The script 4-lastlines display the last 10 lines of /etc/passwd The script 5-lastlines displays the first 10 lines of /etc/passwd